 I believe we can get a good idea of what kind of administration is shaping up by looking at how the Trump Organization is run and what it says about Trump as a manager.

-Trump’s Business Model
+What Trump’s Non-traditional Business Model

 Contrary to what most of his voters thought, he is not a businessman in the traditional sense.
 He didn’t make his millions by launching a manufacturing or high technology business that produces “things people need to buy,” as Steve Jobs did with Apple computers or “things people must use,” as Bill Gates did with Microsoft.